WASHING / FABRIC CARE

 HOW TO LOOK AFTER YOUR CAP AFTER PURCHASE:

 AND with headwear, that means if they get tighter, then they don't fit any more.
-No one wants that!
+So please wash with care.
+Don't just bung em in any wash!

 Each cap is also labelled with washing instructions & with the main fabric content of your cap.